Henri François Xavier de Belsunce de Castelmoron: The plague

 The King of France offered him, by way of recognition, the See of Laon to which was attached the first ecclesiastical peerage of the realm and afterwards the metropolitan See of Bordeaux.
 Belsunce refused both and contented himself with accepting the pallium sent him by Pope Clement XII.

 Nicolas-André Monsiau painted The Devotion of Monsignor de Belsunce during the plague of 1720 (1819).
 François Gérard painted Monsignor of Belsunce during the plague of Marseille The eveque Henri Francois Xavier de Belsunce-Castelmoron (Belsunce Castelmoron) (1671-1755) rescuing the sick during the plague epidemic of 1720 (1834).

 There is a bronze statue of Belsunce in the square outside the Cathédrale Sainte-Marie-Majeure de Marseille commemorating his work during the plague.
 During the occupation of World War II, knowing that the Germans were looking for non-ferrous metals, resistance fighters hid the 2800 kg of bronze of the statue in a warehouse on Boulevard de Louvain.
 The Grand Cours was renamed the Cours Belsunce.

 He is mentioned by Albert Camus in the novel The Plague, in the second sermon of Father Paneloux.

 Jansenism

 During his incumbency Belsunce fought against Jansenism.
 He attended, 1727, the Synod of Embrun where Jean Soanen was condemned.
 He opposed with all his power Colbert of Pamiers.
-In spite of the protest of the Parliament of Aix-en-Provence, he instructed his priests to refuse absolution to the appellants against the Bull Unigenitus.
+In spite of the protest of the Parlement of Aix-en-Provence, he instructed his priests to refuse absolution to the appellants against the Bull Unigenitus.
 Nearly all his pastoral instructions are against Jansenism.